minetest/dev.luanti.org/content/database-backends.md

 -   `redis_address`: The IP or hostname of the redis server.
 -   `redis_port`: The port of the redis server. *Optional, default: 6379*
 -   `redis_hash`: Hash where the MapBlocks are stored in, if you want multiple worlds in one redis instance this needs to be different for each world.
-If you don\'t need that you can use e.g. `IGNORED`.
+If you don't need that you can use e.g. `IGNORED`.

 ### PostgreSQL

-PostgreSQL support was added to Luanti in May 2016, it\'s mainly useful for servers as it allows multiple worlds in a single instance, in multiple databases.
+PostgreSQL support was added to Luanti in May 2016, it's mainly useful for servers as it allows multiple worlds in a single instance, in multiple databases.

 PostgreSQL is an excellent alternative to Redis.
-It doesn\'t store all data in memory, only recent and frequent data is loaded into memory.
+It doesn't store all data in memory, only recent and frequent data is loaded into memory.
 All data is on disk storage and data storage is very robust.
 You can also easily interface a website in front of your database to offer a frontend to your users.

 While we support older versions, it is recommended to use PostgreSQL 9.5 at least for UPSERT functionality.

-To improve PostgreSQL\'s performance with Luanti servers, please configure `postgresql.conf` with a minimum `shared_buffer` of 512MB, with a maximum of 50% of your server\'s available RAM.
+To improve PostgreSQL's performance with Luanti servers, please configure `postgresql.conf` with a minimum `shared_buffer` of 512MB, with a maximum of 50% of your server's available RAM.

-#### world.mt for PostgreSQL {#world.mt_for_postgresql}
+#### world.mt for PostgreSQL

 -   `pgsql_connection`: PostgreSQL connection string for world map \| `host=<db_host> user=<db_user> password=<db_password> dbname=<db_name>`
 -   `pgsql_player_connection`: PostgreSQL connection string for players \| `host=<db_host> user=<db_user> password=<db_password> dbname=<db_name>`